-Nassau, the capital of The Bahamas, has long been seen as a bustling cruise port with mega resort Atlantis, Paradise Island serving as the crown jewel of this Caribbean escape.
-Now Nassau is giving other capitals in the Caribbean a run for their money as a bevy of new hotels and eateries debut on the island’s shores, offering brides plenty of stylish choices when it comes to saying "I do" in The Bahamas.
-From ceremonies on the sand to tropical garden receptions in the same place legendary artist Bob Marley once called home, here are just 10 of the many reasons Nassau makes for a sweet island escape for brides after a destination wedding in the Caribbean.
+Nassau, the capital of the Bahamas, has long been seen as a bustling cruise port with mega-resort Atlantis, Paradise Island serving as the crown jewel of this Caribbean escape.
+Now, Nassau is giving other capitals in the Caribbean a run for their money as a bevy of new hotels and eateries debut on the island’s shores, offering couples plenty of stylish choices when it comes to saying "I do" in The Bahamas.
+From ceremonies on the sand to tropical garden receptions in the same place legendary artist Bob Marley once called home, here are just 10 of the many reasons Nassau makes for a sweet island escape for a destination wedding in the Caribbean.

-Some all-inclusive hotels are strictly adults only, but you’ll also find age-specific kids’ clubs at spots like Atlantis, where children ages 6 to 10 can act as dolphin trainers for the day and even toddlers are attended to.
-Baha Mar also boasts its own Explorer’s Club with a daily program that mixes eco exploration with animal interactions and activities, meaning your ladies can prep for the wedding knowing the kids will be occupied all day long.
+Some all-inclusive hotels are strictly adults-only, but you’ll also find age-specific kids clubs at spots like Atlantis, where children ages six to 10 can act as dolphin trainers for the day and even toddlers are attended to.
+Baha Mar also boasts its own Explorer’s Club with a daily program that mixes eco-exploration with animal interactions and activities, meaning your ladies can prep for the wedding knowing the kids will be occupied all day long.

 Hold court in a real-life version of underwater Atlantis at the Paradise Island resort’s restaurant, Fathoms, where you can dine while admiring views of the lost city’s “ruins” from the floor-to-ceiling windows that double as an aquarium.